Coronavirus death toll climbs in Virginia

-RICHMOND, Va. — COVID-19 cases in Virginia saw an increase on Friday, bringing the statewide total to just over 600 cases.
+RICHMOND, Va. — COVID-19 cases in Virginia saw an increase on Saturday, bringing the statewide total to more than 700 cases.

-The Virginia Department of Health said Friday that 604 people have tested positive for COVID-19, up 144 cases from Thursday.
-Gov. Ralph Northam stated that of those 600+ cases, roughly 16% of them were patients in their 20s.
+The Virginia Department of Health said Friday that 604 people have tested positive for COVID-19.
+Saturday morning, the number grew to 739, an overnight increase of 135.
+Gov. Ralph Northam stated that of those cases, roughly 16% of them were patients in their 20s.

-The death toll in the commonwealth increased to 14 after two elderly patients, who were residents of the Canterbury Rehabilitation and Healthcare Center in Henrico County, died after being diagnosed with COVID-19.
+The death toll in the commonwealth increased from 14 to 17 overnight, but details about those deaths have not yet been released.

 Officials say those numbers will continue to rise as more people are being tested.